apereo/cas/docs/cas-server-documentation/release_notes/RC9.md

 - Client TLS settings are now supported for [OpenID Connect](../authentication/OIDC-Authentication-AccessToken-AuthMethods.html) relying parties and applications.
 This capability is also extended to [Dynamic Client Registration](../authentication/OIDC-Authentication-Dynamic-Registration.html) requests.
 - CAS notifications can now be [sent to Slack](../notifications/Notifications-Configuration-Slack.html) too.
 - The header value for `Strict-Transport-Security` header [can now be defined](../services/Configuring-Service-Http-Security-Headers.html) both globally and per application.
+- Groovy scripts that determine user interface theme names may now be cached for subsequent executions.

 ## Library Upgrades